MuiseDestiny/zotero-gpt/README.md

 > What the difference between dev & prod?
 >
-> - This environment variable is stored in `Zotero.AddonTemplate.data.env`.
+> - This environment variable is stored in `Zotero.${addonInstance}.data.env`.
 The outputs to console is disabled in prod mode.
 > - You can decide what users cannot see/use based on this variable.

 ### Release